wgroeneveld/brainbaking/content/post/phd-iteration-2.md

 That said, I'm actually still struggling how to integrate what I want to do with what I have to do.
 Scientific (educational) research needs to contain well-defined questions, substantiated by references to more existing research.
 It's very easy to fall into the "vagueness" trap, especially if your thesis subject is too broad.

+To remind myself of the constant dilemma between **focus** and **exploration**, I'll end with a quote from Maryam Mirzaei's research on PhD research[^4]:

+> In fact, figuring out the scope is the prime challenge of completing a PhD. (...)
+The ambiguity of scope can also manifest itself in lack of positioning.
+Not having a clear overall argument is an important reason for PhD failure.
+The project 'thesis', the story and the new idea, spread too widely and too thinly can result in failure.

 [^1]: Radermacher, Alex, and Gursimran Walia.
 "Gaps between industry expectations and the abilities of graduates."
 Proceeding of the 44th ACM technical symposium on Computer science education.
 ACM, 2013.
 [^2]: Sedelmaier, Yvonne, and Dieter Landes.
 "Software engineering body of skills (SWEBOS)."
 Global Engineering Education Conference (EDUCON), 2014 IEEE.
 IEEE, 2014.
 [^3]: Duckworth, Angela L., and David Scott Yeager.
 "Measurement matters: Assessing personal qualities other than cognitive ability for educational purposes."
 Educational Researcher 44.4 (2015): 237-251.
+[^4]: M Mirzaei, VJ Mabin.
+"The PhD in light of Project Management."
+Proceedings of the 2013 Joint NZSA+ORSNZ Conference, 2013.